joycemsm/fetal-health-classification/fetal-health-classification.md

-# How Is Fetal Health Distributed in the Dataset?
+# How is fetal health distributed in the dataset?

 The initial analysis shows the distribution of fetal health classifications based on cardiotocographic signals.
 Most fetuses were classified as **healthy (77.85%)**, while **13.88%** were labeled as **suspicious** and **8.28%** as **pathological**.